-NOTE: Due to the current COVID-19 pandemic, all items within the Student and Parent Handbook are subject to change by the principal throughout the year.
+NOTE: All items within the Student and Parent Handbook are subject to change by the principal throughout the year.
 Updates and associated communications will be made periodically as needed.

 It is the policy of the Houston Independent School District not to discriminate on the basis of age, color, handicap or disability, ancestry, national origin, marital status, race, religion, sex, veteran status or political affiliation in its education or employment programs and activities, as required by Title VI of Educational Amendments of 1972; and Section 504 of the Rehabilitation Act of 1973, as amended.